decentraland/documentation/content/creator/3d-modeling/3d-models.md

 Among other things, it converts _.gltf_ format into _.glb_, which is binary and so occupies a lot less.
 It also places texture files outside the 3D model, which allows you to use the same texture on multiple models.

 {{< hint warning >}}
-**📔 Note**   _.glb_ format by default always has textures embedded in the file.
+**📔 Note**:  _.glb_ format by default always has textures embedded in the file.
 The engine can't recognize two embedded textures as the same, they need to be external files that share a same hash.
 {{< /hint >}}

 ## See also